Green Glow in the Dark Powder - for water based mediumsSFXC

 CAN I MAKE GLOW IN THE DARK PAINT?

 Yes!
-Our solvent based glow powders can be mixed with any solvent based paint for art, decorating and more.
+Our water based glow powders can be mixed with any water based paint for art, decorating and more.

 WHAT SHOULD I USE AS A BACKING COAT?